 G-77 is the largest intergovernmental organization of developing countries in the United Nations.
-India is a member of this grouping.
+India is a member of this group.
 Guyana took over the chairmanship of G-77 in 2020, succeeding Palestine which held the chairmanship in 2019.
-This article throws light on origin, objectives, structure and activities of G-77.
+This article throws light on the origin, objectives, structure, and activities of G-77.

 Aspirants would find this article very helpful while preparing for the IAS Exam.